ssvlabs/ssv/docs/designs/EXPORTER_NODE.md

 ### APIs

-#### Explorer Center

-Exporter Node provides a WebSocket endpoint for reading the collected data. \
+Exporter Node provides WebSocket endpoints for reading the collected data. \
-The messages will support several use-cases:
-* push data by exporter, will be triggered on live data
+There are 2 types of end-points:

+- `stream` - exporter pushes live data
-  * IBFT data - push once decided messages arrives
+  - IBFT data - notify once decided messages arrives
-  * Operators / Validators - push on contract events
+  - Operators / Validators - notify on contract events
-* request data by explorer
+- `query` - consumer request data on demand
-  * requested with the corresponding filters
+  - requested with the corresponding filters

-##### Message Structure
+#### Message Structure

 Request holds a `filter` for making queries of specific data and a `type` to distinguish between messages: